 Any allergy can be tough to deal with, but in the winter, when it seems like everyone is eating hearty turkey chili, lentil soup, and other bean dishes, a legume allergy can make you feel like you’re really missing out.

 Fortunately, you can still make a delicious white chicken chili without beans!
-Beans do add protein, fiber, and texture to chili, but they really aren’t necessary to make a hearty and flavorful chili.
+Beans aren’t really necessary to make a hearty and flavorful chili.
+I have a ground beef chili recipe that is also free of beans.

-This recipe for bean-free chili has lots of onion, corn, potatoes, and plenty of spice.
-Your family will love this easy recipe.
+This recipe has lots of onion, corn, potatoes, and plenty of spice.
+Your family will love this dish.
 It’s just right for serving with your favorite gluten free crackers or vegan cornbread.

 When I served this white chicken chili to my family, no one missed the beans!
-I think they loved this recipe almost more than the usual chili I make that contains beans.
-This recipe is a little spicy, but if you want it hotter, add more salsa verde, or a spicier salsa.
+I think they loved this recipe almost more than the usual chili I make.
+This recipe is on the mild side, but if you want it hotter, add more salsa verde, or a spicier salsa.

 You can double this recipe if you need to feed a crowd – it would be a great dish to bring to a party or potluck.

-If you prefer to use chicken thighs, you could do that.
+- If you prefer to use chicken thighs rather than chicken breasts, you could do that.
 Or you could use white or dark meat turkey as well.

 - homemade guacamole